ShellRechargeSolutionsEU/ocpp/README.md

 have a ChargePointIdentity, we proceed to handle the open as we did before.
 And now it should really be done.

 In order to save you the typing and bugfixing, an actual tested version of the server developed while writing this [is included](ocpp-j-api/src/main/scala/com/thenewmotion/ocpp/json/api/server/OcppJsonServer.scala).
+With the OCPP 2.0 work though, it has become a bit more involved because it is now an abstract class that is extended by 1.x and 2.0 specific classes.

 And there is also a small
 [example app](example-json-server/src/main/scala/com/thenewmotion/ocpp/json/example/ExampleServerTestApp.scala)